-St Prex near Morges on the shores of Lac Léman has a lovely historical old town with romantic cobble-stone streets, a medieval town gate, a Roman church, and a beautiful lakefront with promenades and play areas for children.
+Visit St Prex near Morges on the shores of Lake Geneva (Lac Léman) for its lovely historical old town with romantic cobble-stone streets, a medieval town gate, a Romanesque-Gothic church, and a beautiful lakefront with promenades and play areas for children.

 St Prex has a beautiful medieval old town center located on a peninsula jetting into Lake Geneva near Morges in Switzerland.
 The still partly wall-enclosed old town has narrow streets with historic buildings sporting many interesting architectural features and decorations recalling yesteryear.
 Although popular with artists, St Prex is without museums or major galleries making the town easy to enjoy without cultural overload.
 Many cafés and tea rooms invite visitors to linger while picnic spots and free beaches are appealing in sunny weather.
 St Prex can be reached by car, train, or boat and is a popular stop on hiking trails and cycling routes.
 It is a popular day-trip destination from Genève, Lausanne, and travelers in the La Côte Region in Canton Vaud.